ephreal/rollbot/README.md

 REQUIRES python 3.6.X
 Currently python 3.7 breaks the default pip install of discord.
 When this changes, python 3.7 will be good to use.
 Use python 3.6.x until then.

 This rollbot is a redesign of my older, broken roll bot.
-I am redesigning it to give it some better code consistiency, cleaner separation of modules, and also learning how to host a bot via docker.
+I am redesigning it to give it some better code consistency, cleaner separation of modules, and also learning how to host a bot via docker.

 Currently supported roll types are:
 * basic dice rolling (Roll XdY dice)
 * Basic shadowrun dice rolling (hits, extended tests, initiative)
+* Basic DnD rolling (roll 1d20 with modifiers)

 Expected future roll types are:
 * Advanced Shadowrun Dice Rolling (Gremlins glitching, edge cases, etc)
-* DnD dice rolling
+* Advanced DnD dice rolling (Multiple dice types)

 Bonus features that I would like to add on at some point
 * Message cleanup of a channel (Completed)